-VertexSize is the number of vertices in each index direction, and CellSize is the number of cells in each direction; for structured grids in 3-D, CellSize = VertexSize - [1,1,1].
-VertexSize is the number of vertices defining 'the grid' or the domain (i.e. without rind points); CellSize is the number of cells on the interior of the domain.
+VertexSize is the number of vertices in each index direction, and CellSize is the number of cells in each direction.
+For example, for structured grids in 3-D, CellSize = VertexSize - [1,1,1], and for unstructured grids in 3-D, CellSize is simply the total number of 3-D cells.
+VertexSize is the number of vertices defining "the grid" or the domain (i.e., without rind points); CellSize is the number of cells on the interior of the domain.
 These two grid-size arrays are passed onto the grid-coordinate, flow-solution and discrete-data substructures.